©Photo by Judy Wickwire

 March 2018

-As we start out the 2018 monitoring season, here is an update on what AWG staff and volunteers have been working on in the last several years within the Upper Carson in regards to our bioassessment surveys and California Stream Condition Index (CSCI).
+Here is an update on what AWG staff and volunteers have been working on within the Upper Carson River watershed in regards to our bioassessment surveys and California Stream Condition Index (CSCI).
 Check out our report on the conditions of Markleeville Creek!

-The map to the right marks the four sites that conduct bioassessments.
+The map to the right marks the four bioassessment sites.

-With the help of our AmeriCorps members, AWG has developed new fact sheets that provide a concise and comprehensive glimpse into all of our different programs.
-We are excited to present these brochures to the public at community events as an overview of everything we do.
-They will also act as a tool for recruiting new volunteers in a more accessible manner.
+With the help of our 2017-2018 AmeriCorps members, AWG developed fact sheets that provide a concise and comprehensive glimpse into all of our programs.
+We use these brochures at community events as a tool for recruiting new volunteers.

 Restoration Program Fact Sheet